 Family violence is a crime.
 The Family Violence Act 2018, The Family Violence (Amendments) Act 2018 and the Domestic Violence Victims’ Protection Act 2018 legally protects anyone in a domestic relationship from violence.

-Family violence is not a private matter.
+Family and relationship violence is not a private matter.

 - Nobody has the right to assault another person.